lynnlangit/aws-for-bioinformatics/2_Files_&_Data-LYNN/3_Query_files_Athena.md

       - the data is properly secured, via access control

 ### How to do this
- - PRACTICE SQL queries using a small, public AWS bioinformatics dataset - [link](https://github.com/lynnlangit/AWS-for-bioinformatics/blob/master/1_Files_%26_Data/6a_SQLQuestions.md)
- - LEARN SQL query syntax - [link](https://www.w3schools.com/sql/sql_intro.asp)
- - USE Athena from the AWS console
-    - **SELECT** your dataset to query, use included genomic reference datasets and/or upload your own file data
-    - **WRITE** your SQL query referencing a BQ (or external) dataset
-    - **REVIEW** potential query costs, link to example [analyze genomic variants with BQ](https://cloud.google.com/genomics/docs/tutorials/analyze-variants-advanced)
-    - **EXECUTE** the query by clicking the 'run' button, example results shown below
-    - **VIEW** the results
-      - save the results as a new file in a storage bucket
-      - create a report with AWS visualization tools

 -----
 ### How to verify you've done it
- - **EXECUTE** your query by clicking the 'Run' button
- - **VERIFY** that the query results match your expected output.
-Examples shown in screenshots below

- TIPS:
- - **WRITE** a query on a small subset of your data to verify that you've written your query correctly before you run a query on your full dataset
- - **VERIFY** the query cost BEFORE you run it
- - **VALIDATE** the SQL syntax in the Athena web console
-  - **REVIEW** the query 'Execution Details' to verify the actual query cost and execution ran as expected
-  - **ESTIMATE** query cost before running the query using the `--dry_run` parameter
- - **AVOID** using `SELECT * ...` in queries to reduce the amount of data scanned, speed up the query execution time and potentially reduce the cost of running the query

- RUN QUERY using AWS Athena Service (shown below)
-***add screenshot***

- ---

- REVIEW QUERY RESULTS (shown below)
-***add screenshot***

- ---

- REVIEW EXECUTION PLAN (OPTIONAL and shown below)
- ***add screenshot***

----

-### Other Things to Know

- - UNDERSTAND that Athena is a type of 'serverless' service, because you do NOT setup VMs or docker container clusters to use this service.
-You simply upload your data, write your query and execute the query.
-You are charged for query run time and Athena storage.
-You are NOT charged for VMs, etc...
- - USE Athena best practices to manage performance - [link](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/
- - USE Athena includes many genomic or annotation data sets, a list is shown below.

-***add screenshot***

  -------